wernerjoss/grav-plugin-fullcalendar/README.md

 ## Timezone Issues:
 This refers to [issue #44](https://github.com/wernerjoss/grav-plugin-fullcalendar/issues/44) which has recently come up and turned out to be a major mess with fullcalendar.io v4 (referred to fc4 in the following).
 Although having added the timezone-aware js Librarys from the fc4 packages, I could not find a way to automatically adjust for the diverse practical use cases/calendar incarnations.
-So I decided to implement some additional settings for the plugin, which can be used to correct for date/time shifts for single/recurring events (yes, it is unfortunately necessary to handle those searately, even w.r. to Daylight Saving Times).
+So I decided to implement some additional settings for the plugin, which can be used to correct for date/time shifts for single/recurring events (yes, it is unfortunately necessary to handle those separately, even w.r. to Daylight Saving Times).
 Anyone having issues with incorrectly displayed Events Times, can now fiddle with these settings until everything looks ok - see the Hints in the admin backend.
 Of course, this is not a really satisfactory Solution, I think the real cause is buried in some bugs of the fc4 release.
 Maybe (hopefully) the fc5 incarnations are better suited to this - porting this Plugin to fc5 is planned anyway, but will probably not happen in the near future.
 So, for the time beeing, I hope most users can live with the workarounds presented here from Plugin Version 0.3.0.